Coarse Alexander duality for pairs and applications: Coarse Alexander duality

 The connecting homomorphism $\boundary$ of the reduced homology long exact sequence of the pair $(X,Y^{R+E})$ is an isomorphism in every dimension because $X$ is acyclic.
 Consider, for each fixed $k$, the map $A^{R+E} \colon \widetilde{H}_{n-k-1}(Y^{R+E}) \to H_c^k (Z)$ defined by the following composition of homomorphisms:

-in which $\boundary^{-1}$ denotes the inverse of the connecting homomorphism $\boundary$, and $\bar{P}$ and $f^*$ are the maps on homology/cohomology induced by the chain maps discussed above.
+in which $\boundary^{-1}$ denotes the inverse of the connecting homomorphism $\boundary$, and $\bar{P}$ and $f^*$ are the induced maps on homology/cohomology discussed above.
 When $R<R'$ consider the following diagram in which the vertical maps are induced by inclusion:

 Observe that the diagram above commutes.
 Indeed, the leftmost square commutes by naturality of the connecting homomorphism $\boundary$.
-The middle square commutes at the level of chain complexes, since the two horizontal maps labelled $\bar{P}$ are induced by the same map $\bar{P}\colon C_{n-\circ}(X)\to C_c^\circ(X)$.
-Similarly the righthand square commutes at the level of chains by the definition of $f^\#$.
+The middle square commutes at the level of cochain complexes, since the two horizontal maps labelled $\bar{P}$ are induced by the same map $\bar{P}\colon C_{n-\circ}(X)\to C_c^\circ(X)$.
+Similarly the righthand square commutes at the level of cochains by the definition of $f^\#$.

 Recall that a morphism of inverse systems with rudimentary target is determined by a single homomorphism of groups.
 In particular, for each $R>E$ the map $A^R$ determines a morphism

 of inverse systems.
 The argument in the previous paragraph implies that the morphisms $A^R$ and $A^{R'}$ are equivalent for all $R,R'>E$.
 The equivalence class $A = [A^R]$ is a morphism of pro-groups, known as \emph{coarse Alexander duality}.